 Last season we focused on three main areas and drove a theme through these:

 - A new digital age for NDLAC– With a brand-new website already up and going, as well as advanced plans for replacing paper results sheets with electronic Tablets to reduce results handling effort and streamlining information for athletes and age managers.
 These will be tested in the first few weeks of the 2020/21 season with a view to rolling out across all age groups as soon as possible.

 - Increased Focus on Training and Skills Development – In three key areas: (i) Doubling our Coaching focus with dedicated training for Younger Age Groups and Older Age Groups; each held at later times on Thursday to encourage maximum participation. (ii) Bringing former NDLAC Superstar and current Australian Hero, Alysha Burnett in to the coaching team to work in partnership with Martin Smellie. (iii) Making Level 1 Athletics Coaching courses available for Age Managers free of charge.

 To commence this season, we really want to place a big focus on enjoying athletics safely – including both a focus on the way we run events, but also the physical mechanics of engaging in the events.
 As such, we intend our first two weeks to be a big drive on skills both for athletes (in some cases teaching new disciplines, and in other teaching ways to further grow performance) but also for parents (to help understand how the events are run safely and time effectively).
-We think this two-week program will set the foundation for a fantastic season in which all our little athletes can perform safely, and our parents can engage confidently in the weekly events.
+We think this two-week program will again set the foundation for a fantastic season in which all our little athletes can perform safely, and our parents can engage confidently in the weekly events.

 We are so excited about the season ahead, and with your energy and enthusiasm, we believe it will be an outstanding season at Northern Districts Little Athletics Club.